UniversalViewer/universalviewer/manual/EXECUTION.md

 3. IIIFEvents
 4. YouTubeEvents

-and also exports the `URLAdapater` (as `IIIFURLAdapter`), `UniversalViewer` (as `Viewer`) and finally, `init`.
+and also exports the `URLAdapter` (as `IIIFURLAdapter`), `UniversalViewer` (as `Viewer`) and finally, `init`.

-# 2. Initialisation - init.ts
+# 2. Initialisation

-Init is a function in `init.ts` that initialises and embeds the viewer into a target container DOM element, handles resizing, fullscreen toggling, and error handling.
+`init` is a function in [Init.ts](https://github.com/UniversalViewer/universalviewer/blob/dev/src/Init.ts) that initialises and embeds the viewer into a target container DOM element, handles resizing, fullscreen toggling, and error handling.

-It returns an instance of [UniversalViewer](#universalviewer)
+It returns an instance of [UniversalViewer](#3-the-universalviewer-class)

 `init = (el: string | HTMLDivElement, data)`